samjam29/Cyclist/README.md

 Cyclistic’s historical trip data includes detailed information on bike trips, encompassing ride type, trip durations, station details, and user statuses (casual or member).
 Each trip record is uniquely identified by a ride ID and includes attributes such as rideable type, start and end timestamps, station names and IDs, as well as geographical coordinates for both starting and ending stations.

-### Source

-The public data has been made available by Motivate International Inc. under license.

 ### Data Attributes